College Tuition Fees

 All flight fees shown are to be used as guidelines only and are subject to change.
 Variations in fuel price, student aptitude and performance, and other factors beyond the university's control may impact total flight course costs.

 Cost for each flight course is the sum of four cost components: aircraft (dry/no fuel), fuel, flight instructor and flight training device (FTD/simulator).
 The component costs for Summer 2014, Fall 2014 and Spring 2015 are:

 |Archer Aircraft (dry/no fuel)||$129|

 |Warrior Aircraft (dry/no fuel)||$119|

 |Current market price/gallon multiplied by the average fuel consumption rate for the aircraft flown multiplied by the actual flight hours.
 Fuel price as of February 2014 is $6/gallon.|

 Budgeting for Flight

 Flight training costs are incurred in addition to the university's regular tuition and fees.
-To assist in budgeting flight costs, Table A lists the minimum annual flight costs for the core flight courses, assuming a $5/gallon fuel price.
-An overall 15 percent budgeting contingency is recommended based on typical flight course completion costs.
+To assist in budgeting flight costs, Table A lists typical annual flight costs for the core flight courses, assuming a $6/gallon fuel price.
 Fuel surcharges may be imposed due to the inflating cost of fuel, oil and other petroleum produces.

 TABLE A: Core Flight Curriculum